johnkmj/infernet-container-starter/projects/weave-chasm/chasmnet.md

-# Running OpenAI's GPT-4 on Infernet
+# Running Chasm's Weave on Infernet

-In this tutorial we are going to integrate [OpenAI's GPT-4](https://openai.com/gpt-4) into infernet.
+In this tutorial we are going to integrate [Chasm's Weave](https://weave.Chasm.net/) into infernet.
 We will:

-1. Obtain an API key from OpenAI
+1. Obtain an API key from Chasm
-2. Configure the `gpt4` service, build & deploy it with Infernet
+2. Configure the `chasmnet` service, build & deploy it with Infernet
-3. Make a web-2 request by directly prompting the [gpt4 service](./container)
+3. Make a web-2 request by directly prompting the [Weave service](./container)
 4. Make a web-3 request by integrating a sample [`PromptsGPT.sol`](./contracts/src/PromptsGPT.sol) smart contract.
 This contract will make a request to Infernet with their prompt, and receive the result of the request.